Windows 8 editions: Editions for embedded systems

+These are the final editions of Windows (excluding Server) to use the "Windows Embedded" branding.
+Starting with the release of Windows 10, Microsoft switched to the use of "Windows IoT" branding.

 Upgrade compatibility

 The following in-place upgrade paths are supported from Windows 7.
-Note that it is only possible to upgrade from an IA-32 variant of Windows 7 to an IA-32 variant of Windows 8; an x64 variant of Windows 7 can only be upgraded to an x64 variant of Windows 8.
+It is only possible to upgrade from an IA-32 variant of Windows 7 to an IA-32 variant of Windows 8; an x64 variant of Windows 7 can only be upgraded to an x64 variant of Windows 8.
 The retail package entitled Windows 8 Pro Upgrade was restricted to upgrading a computer with licensed Windows XP SP3, Windows Vista or Windows 7.
 Finally, there is no upgrade path for Windows RT.

 In-upgrade is not available for Windows Vista and Windows XP.
 However, on Windows XP SP3 and Windows Vista RTM, it is possible to perform a clean install while preserving personal files.
 On Windows Vista SP1, it is possible to perform a clean install but save system settings as well.
 While Microsoft still refers to the scenarios as "upgrade", the user still need to reinstall all apps, carry out necessary license activation steps and reinstate app settings.